samuel-sarmah/micro-redit/README.md

 # README

-This project is a practice for some data modelling and acive record knowlege by building a light weight Reddit clone. application up and running.
+This project is a practice for some data modelling and acive record knowledge by building a light weight Reddit clone.

 It covers: